-Cross Pollination: How Driscoll’s Breeds Berries Naturally
+Cross Breeding Plants: How Driscoll’s Cross Pollinates & Breeds Berries Naturally

 When breeding Driscoll’s berries, there are a lot of things our Joy Makers must consider— flavor, appearance, disease resistance, the list goes on.
 So how do we make sure we’re breeding the best plants that grow the best berries?
 The answer: we naturally cross-pollinate plants, and a lot of them.